-Congratulations to our colleague, Prof. Nader Engheta (SEAS, secondary appointment in Physics and Astronomy), who has been selected to receive the 2020 Max Born Award from the Optical Society (OSA)!
-This is a wonderful and well-deserved honor for Nader, and through our association with him, for our department.
+Congratulations to our colleague Prof. Nader Engheta (SEAS, secondary appointment in Physics and Astronomy), who has been selected to receive the 2020 Isaac Newton Medal and Prize from the Institute of Physics (UK).

 Liang Wu’s research on the relationship between topology and linear optics is featured in Penn Today

 “The discovery of fourfold topological quasiparticles in this metallic alloy could be used to engineer topological materials with unique and controllable properties in the future.”

 Congratulations to Prof. Eleni Katifori, who has been awarded the 2021 APS Early Career Award for Soft Matter Research!

 This prestigious award was given “For the seminal use of physical principles in understanding living transport networks.”

 You can read a little more about it here: